-This guide is primarily intended for researchers who are new to collecting ABRs using a TDT RZ6/BioSigRZ system.
+This guide is primarily intended for researchers who are new to collecting ABRs using a TDT RZ6 system with Medusa4Z preamplifier and BioSigRZ software.
 It brings together targeted information from our software and hardware manuals and goes beyond product specific details to answer common questions, including subject or test area considerations that might affect your testing.
 The information provided is based on our knowledge of the TDT system and years of experience helping our users.
-It's not intended to favor or dictate any particular experimental protocols, methods, or research goals.
+It is not intended to favor or dictate any particular experimental protocols, methods, or research goals.

-We leave the science up to you, but we're here to support you on your way to successful experiment completion.
+We leave the science up to you, but we are here to support you on your way to successful experiment completion.